Wednesday, 24 April 2013

 The boy in the road smiles back.
 There is a jackknife in his pocket, and he lifts it out and swings it between thumb and forefinger, back and forth, back and forth.

-Plum Boy and his old, black tree, and turns him on the gibbet, and he must look to the North, though he
+Then, with a little laugh, the new Plum Boy wheels and skips away down the road, and the night wind flies around the old Plum Boy and his old, black tree, and turns him on the gibbet, and he must look to the North, though he doesn't want to look that way.

 He decides in an instant: he does not like the sight at all.